wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 So I choose to stay positive.
 I trust that everything happens for my benefit.
 His left is a good thing for me.
-And i truely appreciate his presence, how ever brief.
+And i truely appreciate his presence, however brief it was.

 No more distractions.
 I choose to focus my energy where it belongs: